The York Street gardens will close at 3 p.m. on Wednesday, July 17 for a private event and close at 3 p.m. on Thursday, July 18 for a concert.

 - Staff from Denver Botanic Gardens, Denver City Forestry, Colorado State Forestry, local arborists and master gardeners enjoyed the relationship-building collaboration.

-- More than anything, this project is revealing that our valuable old trees are very much at risk as the city grows and changes; we’ve seen how many trees have disappeared in areas with the greatest change and redevelopment since 1968.
+- More than anything, this project revealed that our valuable old trees are very much at risk as the city grows and changes; we’ve seen how many trees have disappeared in areas with the greatest change and redevelopment since 1968.

 Please contact Ann Frazier at firstname.lastname@example.org for more information.